RISC-IITBBS/risc-handbook/docs/roadmap.md

 * [Youtube Tutorial](https://www.youtube.com/watch?v=rLf3jnHxSmU&list=PLBlnK6fEyqRggZZgYpPMUxdY1CYkZtARR)

 ### C++
+The Arduino microcontroller uses a programming language based on C++.
 C++ allows interaction with low level hardware, and also real time performance.
 C and C++ are very mature programming languages.
 To ensure the best performance of a robot, it will be better to use C++.
 As the robotics is very dependent on the real time performance, C and C++ are the best options.

 *Resources*